DepthVision: Enabling Robust Vision-Language Models with GAN-Based LiDAR-to-RGB Synthesis for Autonomous Driving: Experiments

 To ensure reproducibility, we provide detailed descriptions of the model architectures and training configurations used in our experiments.
 The LiDAR-to-RGB synthesis pipeline is based on the conditional GAN framework introduced in pix2pix \cite{Isola2017}.
 We have extended this framework by adding an extra convolutional layer and integrating a lightweight residual refiner module which enhances the quality and structural consistency of the generated images.
 All input images are resized to $512 \times 512$ pixels and normalized to the range $[-1, 1]$.
 Training is conducted using mixed-precision arithmetic on NVIDIA GPUs to improve performance and memory efficiency.
+The GAN and refiner network are trained jointly.

 For multimodal scene understanding, we evaluate state-of-the-art Vision–Language Models VLMs without fine-tuning.
 Specifically, we include \textit{LLaVA-1.6-Mistral-7B} \cite{li2024} and \textit{Qwen2-VL-7B-Instruct} \cite{Wang2024}, both of which offer strong performance on open-ended visual reasoning and instruction-following tasks.
 Additionally, we wrap the Vision–Language Models in an architecture inspired by the \textit{EMMA} architecture \cite{hwang2024}, implemented using the official \textit{OpenEMMA} codebase \cite{Xing2024}.